oestradiol/Rice/README.md

 4. Link `Scripts` to `~/.bscripts`
 6. Copy every font at `~/.local/share/fonts/` to `Fonts`
 7. Link `Fonts` to `~/.local/share/fonts`
+8. Move and Link, if exists, your .zshrc and your .face; Otherwise, it'll use the default ones at the "Other" folder
-8. Change permissions of all scripts in the repo to be executable
+9. Change permissions of all scripts in the repo to be executable

 Additional steps for configuring the Gtk theme:
 1. Run `lxappearance`
 2. Select "rose-pine-moon-gtk" in the widgets section
+3. Run `qt5ct`
+4-1.
+Configure it as you like (I haven't really added anything in the Rice for this but I think it's important so decided to put here anyways)
+4-2.
+I recommend using Catpuccin Mocha or some theme like that

 ## Updating
 Since the install script now uses symbolic links instead of copied files, all you have to do to update your configs to the latest version is to update the repo with `git pull`.

 ## Keybinds
 These are many keybinds set in the `~/.config/bspwm/sxhkdrc` file.
-If you are gonna use this, I strongly recommend that you change those for your own or at least take your time to thorougly study the more important ones.
+If you are gonna use this, I strongly recommend that you change those for your own or at least take your time to thorougly study the most important ones.